 If the playing time per side does not exceed the timings mentioned, the cutting level is usually only limited according to parameters of the cutting machine and playback conditions.
 If the playing time is longer than the recommended times in the table, it is possible that the signal requested to be cut could exceed the recording area.
 In this case, it is necessary to lower the cutting level or to choose a suitable compromise.

-For a more clear orientation between the track markings, we cut a silent transmission groove (otherwise known as a Visual Track Marker [VTM]) between each track.
-Keep in mind that these VTMs technically decrease the recordable area of the medium.
+For a more clear orientation between the track markings, it is possible to cut a transmission groove, keeping in mind that this transmission groove decreases the recordable area.

-Before choosing the format of the record, you must take the total playback time and physical principles of playback into consideration.
-According to this, the worst suitable format is the 7“ EP cut at 33 1/3 RPM (which we don’t recommend, because this format has the lowest circumference speed during playback in the center area of the record).
+When selecting the desired vinyl format, it is important to not only take the playback time into consideration, but also the physical principles of playback as well.
+Based on this, the worst suitable format would be a 7″ EP cut at 33 1/3 RPM (which we don’t recommend, because this particular format has the lowest circumference speed during playback in the center area of the record).